mlcommons/mobile_app_open/mobile_back_litert/tools/sd_gpu/README.md

 ## What blocks the GPU delegate

-Four separate things, all of which `convert.py` fixes:
+Five separate things, all of which `convert.py` fixes -- four that stop the delegate taking the graph at all, and one that stops the memory option the delegate needs to fit on a phone:

 1. **Dynamic shapes.** Every input declares `-1` on the batch dimension and the graphs recompute their own shapes at run time (`SHAPE` ->